 The InterContinental Singapore has three restaurant options, The Lobby Lounge, Cantonese restaurant Man Fu Yuan, and European dining at Ash & Elm.
 I decided to try the buffet lunch (from S$28) at Ash & Elm.
 In the evening this restaurant has an a-la-carte offering.
 Chef Philippe Duc is in control of the Ash & Elm and he has had over a decade worth of experience working at restaurants like the 3-Michelin star Alain Ducasse and 2-Michelin star Les Ambassadeurs in Paris.
 Ash & Elm centres around three culinary theatres, a charcuterie and cheese room, a wood-fired oven, and an open charcoal-grill kitchen.

 Ash & Elm prides itself on the use of fine produce sourced from around the world with a selection of sharing platters, house-cured and premium meats, as well as sustainably-sourced seafood.
-The wood-fired ovens and charcoal grill will enhance the flavours of this fine produce.
-To match the fine food there is comprehensive wine list with over 100 different labels of wines from around the globe.
+The wood-fired ovens and charcoal grill will enhance the flavours of this fine product.
+To match the fine food there is a comprehensive wine list with over 100 different labels of wines from around the globe.

 Club Heritage Room

-I stayed in the Club Heritage Room with a king size double bed.
+I stayed in the Club Heritage Room with a king-size double bed.
 The InterContinental Singapore has two distinct areas, the tower with 316 rooms and suites and the “shophouse” heritage area which has 67 rooms.
 The Heritage rooms are located in the latter.

 I loved the traditional aspects like the shophouse window shutters and the decked timber floorings of this room.
 The interior was further enhanced with furniture and design inspirations from the Peranakan culture.
 This 38 square metres room felt spacious and had a lovely patterned wood desk, a chinese cabinet with mini bar and double sofa to relax on.
 As this was a club room it also came with a free to use mobile phone which includes 4g internet access, free calls to 10 countries and a Singapore city guide.